 Old English fægen, fagen "glad, cheerful, happy, joyful, rejoicing," from a common Germanic root (cognates: Old Saxon fagan, Old Norse feginn "glad," Old High German faginon, Gothic faginon "to rejoice"), perhaps from PIE *pek- (1) "to make pretty."
-Often "glad" in a relative sense, "content to accept when something better is unobtainable."
+Often it means "glad" in a relative sense, "content to accept when something better is unobtainable."
 As an adverb, from c.
 1200.
 Related: Fainly.
+Compare fawn (n.).